George William (Bud) Reeves

 I drove back to Van Nuys California to my sister Dot's house.
 Her husband Jack had died suddenly and unexpectedly in July 1958 while I was in Japan.
 I miss Jack since he was more like a father to me than a brother-in-law.

 I drove to Vandenburg to visit my friend John who was now married.
 When I got back to the Valley I met Connie Tucker, the third love of my life.
+It was in the month of June, I was twenty one and she was eighteen.

 Connie Rae Tucker

-Connie was eighteen and working for my sister Dot at the Foster's Freeze.
+Connie was working for my sister Dot at the Foster's Freeze.
 We spent a lot of time together while I was home on leave before I had to report to Ent Air Force Base in Colorado.

 In August I drove the 1958 Corvette that I just bought for $3,000 (with a loan from my sister Dot) to Colorado Springs.
 I had given the '59 Ford to my Mother.
 She was as crazy about that car as I was about the Corvette.